 2020 Ram Power Wagon - Fox 2.0 Performance

 The 2020 Power Wagon has a new Carli Suspension 2" kit riding on Fox 2.0 Performance Shocks.
-The Power Wagon doesn't see too much high speed environments, but the Carli system can definitely handle the ruggedness out here at a good pace.
-The biggest improvement we saw from the new suspension and shocks was overall body roll improvement, and larger bump compliance, such as surprise-curbs in the dirt, larger rocks, and large articulations in the suspension from going fast.
+This Ram 2500 truck doesn't see too many high speed environments (wide open desert), but ever since installing the Carli Suspension system, we've been rethinking how fast this Power Wagon is capable of.
+The biggest improvement we saw from the new suspension and shocks was overall body roll improvement, overall daily-driven comfort, and larger bump compliance, such as surprise-curbs in the dirt, larger rocks, and large articulations in the suspension from going fast.

 - The Fox 2.0 improves body roll dramatically compared to the previous Rancho RS9000XL shocks, even with a taller center of gravity from the 2” lift kit.